Flo Perry: Biography

-Perry's parents are Sir Grayson Perry and Lady Perry.
-She grew up in North London.
-She came out as a lesbian at the age of 15, later saying she was bisexual.
-She studied chemistry at Durham University and after graduating worked as an editor at BuzzFeed.
-Perry wrote and illustrated the book How to Have Feminist Sex (2019).
-Perry also illustrated Couch Fiction, a graphic novel on psychotherapy by her mother, Philippa Perry.
-She now lives in East London.
+Perry came out as a lesbian at the age of 15, later saying she was bisexual.
+She wrote and illustrated the book How to Have Feminist Sex (2019).
+In 2024, Perry's book was translated into Slovenian.
+It has also been covered internationally by Vogue India.

+In 2020, Perry illustrated Couch Fiction, a graphic novel on psychotherapy written by her mother, Philippa Perry.